Astroturfing: Internet

 Email, automated phone calls, form letters, and the Internet made astroturfing more economical and prolific in the late 1990s.
 The internet in particular has made astroturfing cheaper, more widespread, and harder to detect.

 In 2001, as Microsoft was defending itself against an antitrust lawsuit, Americans for Technology Leadership (ATL), a group heavily funded by Microsoft, initiated a letter-writing campaign.
 ATL contacted constituents under the guise of conducting a poll and sent pro-Microsoft consumers form and sample letters to send to involved lawmakers.
 The effort was designed to make it appear as though there was public support for a sympathetic ruling in the antitrust lawsuit.

 In January 2018, YouTube user Isaac Protiva uploaded a video alleging that internet service provider Fidelity Communications was behind an initiative called "Stop City-Funded Internet", based on how some images on the Stop City-Funded Internet website had "Fidelity" in their file names.
-The campaign appeared to be in response to the city of West Plains expanding their broadband network, and advocated for the end of municipal broadband on the basis that it was too risky.
+The campaign appeared to be in response to the city of West Plains expanding its broadband network, and advocated for the end of municipal broadband on the basis that it was too risky.
 Days later, Fidelity released a letter admitting to sponsoring the campaign.